CS3398-Callisto-Corporation/Sound-Spectrum-Visualizer/README.md

 Project Status: Freezing GUI problem has been solved, but input data for graph was changed to the microphone.
 Plays songs and analysis graph shows best in a quiet room

+One feature/accomplishment per team member:

+- Wes: Implemented python multiprocessing library to run graph as its own process.
+No new files created, but main contribution came thorugh editing the musicPlayer.py file.
+I created a root process that runs the main music player GUI from the function "mainMusicPlayer()" and created another process that calls the openGraph function from the testLiveGraph.py file.
+This process runs the function openGraph() in musicPlayer.py.
+Both the mainMusicPlayer() and openGraph() process target functions are near the bottom of musicPlayer.py.
+I also wrote the majority (one or two lines are from other members) of the "if __name__ == '__main__':" statement at the bottom of musicPlayer.py.
+I also made a few small edits to folderNavigation.py to switch back to using the pygame library to play sound instead of pyaudio.

 Each team members next steps:

 - Wes: Research interface between pygame and the graph.
 Then pipe the output of pygame (the sound playing) to the input of the graph